biocore/DEICODE/README.md

     --output-path qiita_10422_table.biom.qza \
     --type FeatureTable[Frequency]
 ```
-You can then run the qiime2 songbird multinomial commmand as follows.
+You can then run the qiime2 deicode rpca-biplot commmand as follows.

 ```
 qiime deicode rpca-biplot \